zushenyan/HTML5-TicTacToe/README.md

 # HTML5 TicTacToe
 Another practice of HTML5 & Javascript.

-DOES NOT SUPPORT MOBILE DEVICES because it was not included in the original design.
+~~DOES NOT SUPPORT MOBILE DEVICES because it was not included in the original design.~~

+Err...well, actually it supports mobile platform, but due to its original purpose that was not for mobile, users won't get best UX during play.

 ## How to Play
 download this repository in whatever ways you want and open index.html to start playing.